Hook, Line, and Sinker:

-Because this is going to be YOUR year … the one where you're actually going to break those barriers and make some real money in your email copywriting career.
-And that all starts with getting more clients.
+Are you ready to break down barriers and make some real money from writing?
+Well, that all starts with getting more clients.

 But how do we do that exactly?
 We'll get there in a second.
 But first, let me tell you a quick story …